 patients with specific care preferences

-To have a Summary Care Record with Additional Information shared (SCR+AI).
-This means that any authorised, registered and regulated health and care professionals will be able to see an enriched Summary Care Record if they need to provide you with direct care.
+Summary Care Record with Additional Information shared (SCRAI): this means that any authorised, registered and regulated health and care professionals will be able to see an enriched Summary Care Record if they need to provide you with direct care.

-To have a Summary Care Record with core information only (SCR).
-This means that any authorised, registered and regulated health and care professionals will be able to see information about allergies and medications only in your Summary Care Record if they need to provide you with direct care.
+Summary Care Record with core information only (SCR): this means that any authorised, registered and regulated health and care professionals will be able to see information about allergies and medications only in your Summary Care Record if they need to provide you with direct care.

-To opt-out of having a Summary Care Record altogether.
-This means that you do not want any information shared with other authorised, registered and regulated health and care professionals involved in your direct care, including in an emergency.
+Opt-out of having a Summary Care Record altogether: this means that you do not want any information shared with other authorised, registered and regulated health and care professionals involved in your direct care, including in an emergency.

-Further information about SCR and SCR-AI including explanations about data security, access and confidentiality is available on the following website https://digital.nhs.uk/services/summary-care-records-scr/summary-care-records-scr-information-for-patients.
+Further information about SCR including explanations about data security, access and confidentiality is available on the following website https://digital.nhs.uk/services/summary-care-records-scr/summary-care-records-scr-information-for-patients.
+Information about extending the use of SCRAI by default beyond the COPI Notice (issued during COVID-19 pandemic) can be found on the following website https://digital.nhs.uk/coronavirus/coronavirus-covid-19-response-information-governance-hub/control-of-patient-information-copi-notice/national-data-sharing-gp-connect-and-scra.

 To find out which organisations have accessed your information through an SCR you can make a Subject Access Request (SAR) to NHS Digital - How to make a subject access request - NHS Digital.
 If it is regarding other types of data access and usage of your medical records held by your GP practice’s computer system, you will need to request an SAR from your GP practice directly.